a1zen77/support-ai-toolkit/README.md

 for schema validation.
 No vector DB — plain numpy cosine similarity over a small (~86 chunk) knowledge base.

+## Highlights

+- Built a fully local AI pipeline (Ollama + sentence-transformers, zero external API calls) handling ticket triage, KB retrieval, and account risk summarization across 500 tickets / 50 accounts.
+- Designed a structural anti-hallucination guarantee for risk flagging: quotes are extracted via non-LLM keyword matching before the LLM ever runs, and the LLM's output schema has no field capable of holding quote text — fabrication is prevented by the schema, not just by prompting.
+- Built a custom eval harness (13 test cases, rule-based + LLM-as-judge, adversarial coverage) that caught two real production bugs during development — a retry-exhaustion failure and a schema field-confusion bug — both fixed and re-verified with before/after evidence.
+- Verified deterministic output (temperature=0, fixed seed) end-to-end, including through the REST layer, via an automated byte-identical diff check across repeated runs.
+- Surfaced and worked around a real data-quality issue in the provided dataset (unreliable foreign key), documented with the verification method used to catch it.

 ## Setup

 ```bash